Entrepreneurship Stories, Special Edition: Black-Owned Business Month, featuring Jerry King

 Entrepreneurs from every race, creed, industry, and background need the help and support of our entire community.
 Our team at the Cherokee Office of Economic Development (COED) works day and night to support businesses from kids to CEOs and industries to startups.

 August is “Black-Owned Business Month” in America.
-In light of COVID-19 and the issues facing our nation and, aa way of showing our support, we will be featuring four black entrepreneurs who are closely connected to our local Cherokee entrepreneurship community — Fresh Start Cherokee, the entrepreneurship initiative of COED.
+In light of COVID-19 and the issues facing our nation and, as a way of showing our support, we will be featuring four black entrepreneurs who are closely connected to our local Cherokee entrepreneurship community — Fresh Start Cherokee, the entrepreneurship initiative of COED.
 These entrepreneurs have unique stories to tell, are working hard to pivot and thrive, and are staying positive despite the challenging environment.

 These inspiring stories will shed a well-deserved light on their incredible leadership, business, and resilience.
 Follow all the stories on the cherokeega.org news page each Monday and via social media to like, follow, and share these stories.